 It had been over a month before Optimus was reunited with her “boys”.
 The smiles on their faces could warm the coldest heart.

-She was happily content remaining by Tyson’s side for the rest of the night.
+And she was happily content remaining by Tyson’s side for the rest of the night.

 That is, when he finally stopped hugging his beloved girl and put her down!